 If you are an ELE, ISYE or MEE major who has not yet passed MATH 230 with a C or better, or you are a TECH major who has not yet passed MATH 110 with a C or better, call 815-753-8024 to set up an advising appointment.

 Amanda is the Director of Academic Advising for the college's Central Advising Office (CAO).
 If you have not yet passed the Academic Success Marker for your major, if you are on academic probation, or if you are an undergraduate student in need of further assistance, please contact Amanda at 815-753-8071.

 Jason is the Academic Advisor for the college’s Central Advising Office (CAO).
 If you have not yet passed the Academic Success Marker for your major and need assistance, please contact Jason at 815-753-3130.

-The Academic Requirement Report (formerly DARS or DPR) is a statement of an undergraduate student's progress toward completion of university academic requirements.
-Students should check their progress reports in MyNIU at least once per semester -- after grades are posted and prior to speaking with an advisor regarding academic progress.
+The Academic Requirements Report (formerly DARS or DPR) is a statement of an undergraduate student's progress toward completion of graduation requirements.
+Students should check their Academic Requirements Report in MyNIU at least once per semester -- after grades are posted and prior to speaking with an advisor regarding academic progress.